Audio Working Group Charter

-Specific functionality for speech synthesis is out of the direct scope of this group, though discussions and collaborations may occur with groups chartered to do such work, for the best compatibility.
+Specific functionality for speech synthesis and speech recognition is out of the direct scope of this group, though discussions and collaborations may occur with groups chartered to do such work, for the best compatibility.

 Audio codec selection and support is out of scope.